East Witton: History

-The village green is complete with three village taps, with mains water being installed in most houses in the late 1950s from the new Sowden Beck pumping station.
+The village green has three village taps, with mains water being installed in most houses in the late 1950s from the new Sowden Beck pumping station.

 The parish of East Witton was historically divided into the townships of East Witton Within or East Witton Town (the village and Braithwaite) and East Witton Without or East Witton Out (which included Jervaulx Park, Witton Moor and Colsterdale).
 The townships became separate civil parishes in 1866.
-In 1886 Colsterdale was transferred from East Witton Without to Healey with Sutton, and became a separate civil parish in 1894.
+In 1886 Colsterdale was transferred from East Witton Without to Healey with Sutton and became a separate civil parish in 1894.
 Until 1934 the parish also shared the uninhabited Masham Moor with the ancient parish of Masham.
-In 1934 the moor was divided between the civil parishes of Colsterdale, Healey and Ilton cum Pott.
+In 1934 the moor was divided among the civil parishes of Colsterdale, Healey and Ilton-cum-Pott.

 In 1974 the parishes of East Witton Town and East Witton Out were transferred to the new county of North Yorkshire.
 In 2002 the two parishes were abolished to create the new combined parish of East Witton.

 The population of the parish at the 2001 census was 258, which had dropped to 246 by the time of the 2011 census.
 North Yorkshire County Council estimated the population at 240 in 2015.

 Popular culture

-East Witton is featured in the British television series All Creatures Great and Small, in the episode "The Prodigal Returns", as the home of the two Mrs Altons.
+East Witton is featured in the British television series All Creatures Great and Small, in the episode The Prodigal Returns, as the home of the two Mrs Altons.